 I've always been making things, my mum was the person who encouraged this.
-There's something so totally satisfying about creating something from scratch, and pottery is the ultimate experience of this - making something essentially out of earth!
 We would look at things to buy in craft shops, and the reply would always be the same 'we could make that'.
 Whether we actually did was a different matter!
+There's something so totally satisfying about creating something from scratch, and pottery is the ultimate experience of this - making something essentially out of earth!

 After moving to Liverpool I attended studios run by John Parker and John Ayling, and later Richie Robinson, I'm indebted to them for their tuition, support and encouragement.
 In order to develop my craft I approached international master potter Mike Dodd, and raku potter John Scott in the North East to work with them.
 This experience has been invaluable to me in terms of technique, but also in acquiring a philosophy and approach towards my work.
 At the end of 2022 I moved to Moffat, Scotland.

-I now work full time from my own studio in Liverpool.
+I now work full time from my own studio in Moffat, Scotland.
 I enjoy making both functional and decorative wheel thrown stoneware pieces, the sort that you can look at with pleasure, but also are nice to use.
 Separate from this work I am currently working on a piece of work around childhood auto-biographical memories.

 Please enjoy my web site, thank you for your interest in my work and if you'd like to know more please do contact me.